Online Platforms and the Fair Exposure Problem Under Homophily: Theoretical Analysis

-Theorem \ref{thm:constrained_soln} gives the collection of possible solutions to the \emph{fairness-aware} optimization problem.
+\end{theorem} It follows that we can always make the problem feasible by setting $\underline{\delta}$ and $\overline{\delta}$ accordingly.
+As noted in \S~\ref{sec:addendum_constrained_problem}, letting $\underline{\delta} \to 0$ and $\overline{\delta} \to \infty$, the fairness-agnostic problem is recovered.
+By the intermediate value theorem, there exist infinitely many values of $\underline{\delta},\overline{\delta}$ that define a non-empty feasible region strictly contained in the unit box.
+Otherwise, if the problem is feasible, the fundamental theorem of linear programming states that an optimal solution will occur at a corner point of the feasible region, or on a line segment between two corner points.
+Theorem \ref{thm:constrained_soln} (deferred to \S~\ref{appendix:additional_theoretical_results}) states the collection of possible solutions $\theta_{g,s}^i$ to the \emph{fairness-aware} optimization problem.
 In particular, note that all of these solutions may not be feasible for a particular problem instance.
 Which of these solutions is feasible and optimal will depend on the true problem parameters.
 In particular, define $c_{g,s} \coloneqq \sum_{t=1}^T (w_{g,s}(t) - w_{g,s'}(t) + u_{g',s}(t) - u_{g',s'}(t))$ and write the objective as $\theta_{A,a}c_{A,a} + \theta_{B,a}c_{B,a}$.
 As in Proposition~\ref{prop:unconstrained_optimization}, the particular solution then depends on the signs and relative magnitudes of $c_{A,a}$ and $c_{B,a}$.
 For example, if $c_{A,a} \gg c_{B,a} > 0$, then the largest feasible value of $\theta_{A,a}^i$ and the corresponding $\theta_{B,a}^i$ will be the optimal solution; see Figure~\ref{fig:graphical_solution} in \S~\ref{sec:fairness_constraints} for an illustration.

 The main difference to Proposition~\ref{prop:unconstrained_optimization} is that, due to the imposed fairness constraints, some of the optimal unconstrained solutions might be out of the feasible region.
 At a higher level, the more restrictive the bounds $\underline{\delta}, \overline{\delta}$ get, the further we move from the optimal binary solution of the fairness-agnostic problem.
 Thus, some solutions correspond to a mixture of articles shown to each group, and no group is targeted with one article type.
 However, others may correspond to cases where exactly one group is targeted with only one article, while the other sees both articles at unequal rates.
 Observe that it is still possible that a group is only shown their out-group article.